theguega/theguega/README.md

 # Hi, I'm <a href="https://theguega.github.io/personal/">Theo Guegan</a> 👋

-I’m completing my Master’s in Computer Engineering (UWaterloo – Canada | UTC – France) with a focus on robotics and intelligent systems.
+I’m completing my Master’s in Computer Engineering with a focus on robotics and intelligent systems.

 I enjoy building robots end to end : from the embedded code that moves them to the machine learning models that make them think.